Parenting toddlers is one of the hardest jobs! These tips including do’s and don’ts from a practical and spiritual perspective will help.

 Remnants of lunch smeared across her pants, she totes a toddler on one hip and a diaper bag big enough for a family of 12.
 She can’t remember the last time she slept through the night or went to the bathroom by herself.

-The Don’ts of parenting the toddler years
+The Don’ts of Parenting Toddlers

 Don’t take it personally…defiance is a flesh issue not a reflection of her love for you.
+She’s trying to figure out what it means to be her own self in this world.
+Defiance is part of the process!

-The Do’s of parenting the toddler years
+The Do’s of Parenting Toddlers

-Make quiet time your priority
+Make time in God’s Word your priority

 Find a Titus 2 woman